ghostisland/managedatatypes/README.md

 Any data displayed on the RecyclerView can also be exported as a .xls file as a HSSFWorkbook using the pre-installed Apache POI libraries.

-Also all CRUD oerations using SQLite are also demonstrated.
+All CRUD oerations using SQLite are also demonstrated.